Atanga bags brace, Fortes scores as Oostende maul CS Onhaye

 In the goal-laden first half, Cape Verde international Steven Fortes made it 3-1 in the 37th minute when he headed the ball past a helpless goalkeeper Jeremy De Vriendt.

-Four minutes before the half time break, Kvasina completed his treble with a cool finish as Onhaye went into the half time break ruing missed chances.
+Four minutes before the half-time break, Kvasina completed his treble with a cool finish as Onhaye went into the half-time break ruing the missed chances.

 Notwithstanding their massive lead, manager Alexander Blessin strengthened his team by introducing Brecht Capon and Robbie D'Haese for Siebe Wylin and France youth international of Cameroonian descent Theo Ndicka.